mlaradji/worker/DESIGN.md

 	TLS_AES_128_GCM_SHA256
 ```

-The projects uses X.509 certificates, with 4096-bit RSA encryption, SHA256 signature, and the X509v3 Subject Alternative Name extension.
+The projects uses X.509v3 certificates, with 4096-bit RSA encryption, SHA256 signature, and the X.509v3 Subject Alternative Name extension.
 A new self-signed Certificate Authority will be created solely for the project, and the server and client certificates will be newly created and signed by the CA. All certificates and keys will be stored unencrypted and pushed to the repository.

 ### Authorization
-Authorization relies on the signature of client certificates.
-When a client connects, their certificate signature is checked against a hard-coded table of roles and signatures.
+Authorization relies on the SHA256 fingerprint of client certificates.
+After a client successfully authenticates, their entire raw certificate is hashed through SHA256 to produce a fingerprint.
+The fingerprint is checked against a hard-coded table of roles and fingerprints.
 The available roles are:
-- `LOG`: allows the user to list jobs, and query their status, output and logs,
+- `LOG`: allows the user to list jobs and query their status,
 - `FULL`: allows the user full access to all functions of the API.

 For example, with the following role table,
 ```
 FULL:
-  - aaaaaaaaaaaaaaaa # signature of client A cert
+  - aaaaaaaaaaaaaaaa # fingerprint of client A cert
-  - bbbbbbbbbbbbbbbb # signature of client B cert
+  - bbbbbbbbbbbbbbbb # fingerprint of client B cert

 LOG:
-  - cccccccccccccccc # signature of client C cert
+  - cccccccccccccccc # fingerprint of client C cert
 ```
-clients A and B are given full access to the API, while client C is only allowed to list jobs and query their status, output and logs.
-Clients with signatures not in either role will not have any access to the API.
+clients A and B are given full access to the API, while client C is only allowed to list jobs and query their status.
+Clients with fingerprint not in either role will not have any access to the API.
+Clients in both roles will have the `FULL` role.

 ## Trade-offs
 1. The API does not sanitize the user's inputted commands before execution, and it does not sandbox the executed process in any way.
 This means that the user can purposefully or inadvertently cause severe damage to the API host.